Scratch Deanston Marauder Original Design / Scratch Built

 Finishing:

-T' inner body and most o' t' cone be painted with Painter's Touch red and t' body was painted with Rustoleum flat black.
+T' inner body and most o' t' cone was painted with Painter's Touch red and t' body was painted with Rustoleum flat black.
 I added a few skull-and-crossbones stickers t' complete t' pirate marauder theme.

 Flight and Recovery: